 - The location of the repair shop.
 Every auto repair shop charges differently for the services being offered.

-If you are unable or unwilling to put that much money into repairing your vehicle, you’ll be happy to know that there are other options.
+If you are unable or unwilling to put that much money toward transmission repair costs, you’ll be happy to know that there are other options.
 Your first set of options still involve a cost, but a lesser cost than a completely new transmission:

 - Buy a used or second-hand transmission that will cost approximately from $800 to $1,500